openvinotoolkit/openvino/docs/install_guides/troubleshooting_steps.md

 ### Proxy Issues with Installing OpenVINO on Linux from Docker

-If you met proxy issues during the installation with Docker, please set up proxy settings for Docker.
-See the Proxy section in the [Install the DL Workbench from DockerHub](https://docs.openvino.ai/latest/workbench_docs_Workbench_DG_Prerequisites.html#set-proxy) topic.
+If you met proxy issues during the installation with Docker, set up the proxy settings for Docker.
+See the Proxy section in [Install the DL Workbench from DockerHub](https://docs.openvino.ai/latest/workbench_docs_Workbench_DG_Prerequisites.html#set-proxy).